Medical sociology: Social construction of illness

 Social constructionists study the relationships between ideas about illness and expression, perception and understanding of illness by individuals, institutions and society.
 Social constructionists study why diseases exist in one place and not another, or disappear from a particular area.
 For example, premenstrual syndrome, anorexia nervosa and susto appear to exist in some cultures but not others.

 There are a broad range of social constructionist frameworks used in medical sociology that make different assumptions about the relationships between ideas, social processes and the material world.
-Illnesses vary in the degree to which their definition is socially constructed and some illnesses are straightforwardly biologically.
-For these straightforwardly biologically diseases it would not be meaningful to describe them a social construction, though it might be meaningful to study the social processes that resulted in the discovery of the disease.
+Illnesses vary in the degree to which their definition is socially constructed; some illnesses are straightforwardly biological.
+For straightforwardly biological diseases, it would not be meaningful to describe them as a social construction, though it might be meaningful to study the social processes that resulted in the discovery of the disease.

-Some illnesses are contested when someone complains about a disease despite the medical community being unable to find a biological mechanism for disease.
-Examples of contested diseases include chronic fatigue syndrome, fibromyalgia and Gulf War syndrome.
-For contested diseases can be studied as social constructs but there is no biomedical understanding.
-Some contested diseases are accepted by the institutions of biomedicine such as chronic fatigue syndrome others are not such as environmental diseases.
+Some illnesses are contested when a patient complains about a disease despite the medical community being unable to find a biological mechanism for disease.
+Examples of contested diseases include myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), fibromyalgia and Gulf War syndrome.
+Contested diseases can be studied as social constructs but there is no biomedical understanding.
+Some contested diseases, such as ME/CFS, are accepted by the institutions of biomedicine while others, such as environmental diseases, are not.

 Sick role

-The study of the social construction of illness within medical sociology can be traced to Talcott Parsons notion of the sick role.
-Talcott Parsons introduced the notion of the sick role in his book The Social System.
+The study of the social construction of illness within medical sociology can be traced to Talcott Parsons' notion of the sick role.
+Parsons introduced the notion of the sick role in his book The Social System.
 Parsons argued that the sick role is a social role approved and enforced by social norms and institutional behaviours where an individual is viewed as showing certain behaviour because they are in need of support.

 Parsons argues that defining properties are that the sick person is exempt from normal social roles, that they are not "responsible" for their condition, that they should try to get well, and that they should seek technically competent people to help them.

-The concept of the sick role was critiqued by sociologists from a neo-marxist, phenomonological and social interactionist perspective, as well as by those with an anti-establishment viewpoint.
-Burnham argues that part of this criticism was a rejection of functionalism due to its associations with conservatism.
+The concept of the sick role has been critiqued by sociologists from neo-marxist, phenomonological and social interactionist perspectives, as well as by those with anti-establishment viewpoints.
+Burnham argues that part of this criticism is a rejection of functionalism due to its associations with conservatism.
 The sick role fell out of favour in the 1990s.